Australian Shark and Ray Centre

 When it came to the deepest tank, Jordan carried the little boy onto a step, so he could stand in the middle of it all.
 The boys laughed as they fed the sea creatures and the little boy's parents gratefully watched, filming every step he took.
 It was a very moving moment … to see my son overcome his fear and help someone at the same time.

-The Australian Shark and Ray Centre is suitable for children of all ages.
+The is suitable for children of all ages.
 They can feed, pat and play with these amazing creatures, either standing outside the tank or in waist deep water or less, and hand feed sharks and rays.
 It is certainly an experience they will never forget.

 The centre is a home to white spotted sharks, tawny nurse sharks, leopard sharks, eagle rays, shovelnose rays, black stingrays and more.